Presidential Honors Scholarship

 SAT-Combined score of 1200 on the Math and Critical Reading sub-tests with a minimum of 500 on each.

 Students who graduate from one of TJC’s service area high schools and meet one of the first two criteria listed above are guaranteed the Presidential Honors Scholarship upon successful completion of acceptance requirements.
 All other applicants will be awarded based on a competitive review process.
-Apply by May 1st using the current TJC scholarship application.

 How do students accept the Presidential Honors Scholarship Award?